Scrivener07/Papyrus-Code/README.md

 * Fixed papyrus comments.

 ### [0.0.1]
-* Changes including refactoring and reduction.
+* Changed, refactoring and reduction to the code base.
+* Removed unnecessary or expirmental features.

 ### [0.0.0]
 * Github Only